JujuAdams/Scribble/8.0/faq.md

 ### Does Scribble work with GMLive?

 Scribble was confirmed to work with [GMLive](https://yellowafterlife.itch.io/gamemaker-live) using version 7.1.2.
-It's highly likely that future and past versions work with [GMLive](https://yellowafterlife.itch.io/gamemaker-live) as well.
+At the time of writing, version 8 has not been tested with GMLive.

 &nbsp;